Woodland Creation – Small or Farm Woodland

 - applications that help to enhance and diversify a farmed landscapes

-- applications that clearly identify, in the woodland creation operational plan, the opportunities and 'cumulative benefits' that will be delivered by the type of woodland planting being proposed (refer to the Forestry Commission Scotland booklet – The creation of small woodlands on farms)
+- applications that clearly identify, in the woodland creation operational plan, the opportunities and ‘cumulative benefits’ that will be delivered by the type of woodland planting being proposed (refer to the Scottish Forestry Guidance - Scottsh Forestry - Planning your tree planting

 5 POINTS - for applications that meet one of the three point criteria above and the criteria below: